aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-1/_index.md

 - Refactoring of Go SDK, all API method signatures are changed
 - Added support of batch requests to Go SDK
 - Added typed `NodePath` builder to .NET SDK
+- Added "online" version for all API methods

 ## PDF to Word conversion improvements